peastman/ChorusExMachina/plugin/src/help.md

 create splits within a section use multiple tracks, each with its own instance of the plugin.
 If you press a new note before releasing the previous one, it is played legato, smoothly blending between them.
 Smooth transitions are only possible between vowels, however.
-If there are any consonants in between, they necessarily create a break in the sound.
+If there are any consonants in between, they necessarily create a break in the sound, but it will shorten the consonants to minimize the gap.

 You can optionally add an accent to the beginning of each separated (non-legato) note.
 When this option is enabled, the strength of the accent is determined by the key velocity.